Article 1. The Organizer

 Article 19: Insurance

-Each international competitor will have to take out assistance and repatriation insurance, each Costa Rican runner is required to carry a medical assistance insurance for sports events with a minimum duration of 7 days.
+Each international competitor is obliged to present assistance and repatriation insurance, each Costa Rican rider is obliged to carry a medical assistance insurance for sports tests with a minimum duration of 7 days.
 The certificate of this insurance must be provided in the administrative file before departure.
-Each competitor takes part in the complete knowledge of the risks that the course of this competition can cause and exempts the organization from any responsibility in case of accident or physical problems.
-The organization strongly recommends that participants also take out cancellation insurance.
+Each competitor takes part in the full knowledge of the risks that the course of this competition may cause and exempts the organization from any responsibility in case of accident or physical problems.

 Article 20: Communication

-The race number must be placed according to the organizers’ instructions and the names and logos of the official sponsors must not be hidden.
+The race number must be placed according to the instructions of the organizers and the names and logos of the official sponsors must not be hidden.

 Article 21: Image Rights

-Volcano ultra marathon reserves all exclusive rights for photo coverage of volcano ultra marathon.
-Participants must accept that volcano ultra marathon has exclusive use of their individual or collective images for everything directly or indirectly related to their participation in volcano ultra marathon.
+Volcano UltraMarathon reserves all exclusive rights for photographic coverage of Volcano UltraMarathon.
+Participants must accept that Volcano UltraMarathon has exclusive use of their individual or collective images for everything directly or indirectly related to their participation in Volcano UltraMarathon.

 Article 22: Disclaimer

-Each runner has been informed of the medical contraindications that may affect his participation in the race and, consequently, absolves the organization of the race (including medical and technical personnel) of any responsibility for medical problems or injuries that may occur during the race. event.
+Each runner has been informed of medical contraindications that may affect their participation in the race and, consequently, acquits the organization of the race (including medical and technical personnel) of any responsibility for medical problems or injuries they may suffer during the race. event.

-All athletes are required to sign the document discharging responsibility for obtaining the number.
+All athletes are required to sign the disclaimer document to obtain the bib number.

 Article 23: Cancellation of the event due to natural disaster

-The world of extreme racing brings together people who not only practice sports, but also create and respect important values that constitute the ethics of Sport.
+The world of extreme races brings together people who not only practice in a sporting activity, but also believe and respect important values that constitute the ethics of Sport.

-• Respect other brokers: provide assistance to another broker in difficulty.
+– Respect other runners: provide assistance to another runner in difficulty.

-• Follow marked roads, without shortening outside, to avoid soil erosion.
+– Follow the marked roads, without shortening on the outside, to avoid soil erosion.

 No paid broker.

-• The policy of VUM is not to pay for the participation, any athlete, elite or amateur will opt for cash prizes, $ 10,000 in total.
+– VUM’s policy is not to pay for participation, any athlete, elite or amateur will qualify for cash prizes, $ 10,000 in prizes in full.

-• Everyone, contestants or volunteers, support and do what is necessary to offer help in any situation.
+– Everyone, contestants or volunteers, supports and does what is necessary to offer help in any situation.

-• Support for a humanitarian purpose, it invites to relativize one’s own suffering.
+Support for a humanitarian purpose, it invites you to relativize your own suffering.

-• An economical amount of your registration will be allocated to help from VolcanoGREEN *
+An economic amount of your registration will be used to help VolcanoGREEN